-In July 2019, the California State Legislature passed the 2019-20 State Budget bill (AB 74), which allocated new funding the first of its kind-to address homelessness among college students.
-Provided below is an explanation of the pertinent provisions of the bill, which, if signed by Governor Gavin Newsom, will appropriate these funds.
+In July 2019, California allocated new funding-the first of its kind-to address homelessness among college students.
+The legislature expanded the investment at community colleges in July 2022.
+Provided below is an explanation of the pertinent provisions of the 2019-20 State Budget bill (AB 74), which appropriated these funds.